 I guess everyone agrees that payments are probably the most crucial part of eCommerce for both – shoppers and merchants.
 The first desires smooth checkout experiences, and the second crave simple and easy payments management interfaces.

 Since its beginnings, WooCommerce has allowed merchants to choose from a range of third-party payment gateways, including Stripe and PayPal.
 However, to improve the merchant experience in managing payments, WooCommerce began building its native solution.

-WooCommerce Payments offers store owners such features as an integrated payments dashboard to manage charges, deposits, and disputes directly from the WordPress / WooCommerce dashboard.
+For store owners WooCommerce Payments plugin enables an integrated payments dashboard to manage charges, deposits, and disputes directly from the WordPress / WooCommerce dashboard.

-For the shoppers, on the other side, this payment solution enables easy and secure onsite payment, which theoretically reduces abandoned cart issues.
+For the shoppers, on the other side, this payment solution offers easy and secure onsite payment, which theoretically reduces abandoned cart issues.

 No more logging in to a separate payment processor’s website to track payouts or manage chargebacks.
 WooCommerce merchants can now manage their payments from their WooCommerce dashboard.